-Slowly demand for his high quality products increased, and he started looking for a place where he could make and sell his products in a more permanent bakery setting.
+The demand for his high quality products grew quickly, and he started looking for a place where he could make and sell his products in a more permanent bakery setting.

 In 2012 the business moved into The Tannery in Woolston, and has been offering Bellbird’s delicious goods there ever since.

 Our small team is dedicated to making the best sourdough and pastries.
 It takes a lot of

 experience and care to produce consistent goods every day.
 We are all about our craft and are